Chillstad/Wuhu-Point-Two/README.md

 # Wuhu Point Two
-### Chili Onions
-### Orion Hess and Cash Hilstad
+### Chili Onions - Orion Hess and Cash Hilstad

 ### What?
 We made a recreation of Wii Sports Resort's Island Flyover in Godot.
-You get to fly around a classic Wuhu Island, viewing the golf fairways, the massive volcano, and other features of the island
+You get to fly around a classic Wuhu Island, viewing the golf fairways, the massive volcano, and other features of the island.

 ### Why?
-Cause its an awesome blast of nostalgia
+Cause its an awesome blast of nostalgia!

 ### How?
 Godot is awesome!